alex-oleshkevich/starlette-template/README.md

 - **Multiple environments**: support for multiple environments (development, testing, production) with an option to override configuration.
 - **Database**: support for both sync and async database access using SQLAlchemy.
+- **Database migrations**: support for database migrations using Alembic.
 - **Testing**: good test coverage with various fixtures and a way to fux configuration for testing.
 - **Docker**: includes Dockerfile and docker-compose for easy deployment.
 - **Deployment**: deploy anywhere using GitHub Workflows and other CI/CD tools.